Connect with others who understand.

 The risk of developing other health problems (called comorbidities) is important for people with MS to consider.
 Alcohol and other lifestyle choices can make it more likely to develop common comorbidities like heart disease, diabetes, and depression.
 Although it’s not always possible to control the outcome of MS, focusing on what you can change, like alcohol intake, can empower you to take control of your health.
 Changing your drinking habits is one step to protect against MS progression and other health issues that can affect your quality of life.

 Ultimately, everyone with MS is different and may have a different reaction to alcohol.
+Excessive alcohol is always advised against as it causes multiple health problems.
 Always speak with your doctor about your drinking, particularly if it seems to be interacting with your medications or making your MS symptoms worse.
 Your physician can offer advice and guidance on alcohol based on your situation.

 Talk With Others Who Understand